codeation/impress/README.md

 0. Install `gcc`, `make`, `pkg-config` if you don't have them installed.

-1. Install GTK 3 libraries if you don't have them installed:
+1. Install GTK 4 libraries if you don't have them installed:

 ```
-sudo apt-get install libgtk-3-dev
+sudo apt-get install libgtk-4-dev
 ```

 2. Build impress terminal from source:

 ```
 git clone https://github.com/codeation/it.git
-cd it
+cd it/four
 make
-cd ..
+cd ../..
 ```

 3. Then run the example: